hvelesaca/AINet/README.md

 ![benchmark](Figures/Table1.png) <br>

-Table 2: Experimental results for SOTA COD techniques and AIVGNet on cotton bollworm dataset [1].
+Table 2: Experimental results for SOTA COD techniques and AINet on cotton bollworm dataset [1].
 The best three performing results are highlighted in red (first), blue (second), and green (third).